What To Expect As A Behavioral Health Technician

 History Of Behavioral Health Technicians

 Behavioral health technicians are a relatively new profession that is expected to grow.
+The job outlook for this field is promising.
 The first ones were hired in the early 1970s as psychiatric aides.
 There is a significant distinction between psychiatric aides and behavioral health technicians.
-Psychiatric aides are typically individuals who have undergone specific training in mental health care, while behavioral health technicians usually do not have any specialized training in the mental healthcare field.

 How To Become A Behavioral Health Technician